-802.11 Ad Hoc Select this option when using the wireless
+Ad Hoc Select this option when using the wireless

-LAN to communicate with a computer in a
+LAN to communicate with a computer in a one-to-one correspondence.

-one-to-one correspondence.
-This is a

-method that meets the IEEE802.11 wireless

-standard.

 Easy Connection This allows you to easily set up wireless LAN connection.
 See the supplied Software Utility Installation Guide for more information.